-In the meters to the right of the monitoring panel, you'll see that each meter tells the same story: the pink noise levels peak at the nominal level of -15 dB in the Mixer, correspond with -15 dB in the Control Room (mustard colored) meter, and at 0 dB (-23 LUFS) in the blue loudness meters.
+In the meters to the right of the monitoring panel, you'll see that each meter tells the same story: the reference track levels peak at the nominal levels between -10 and -15 dB in the Mixer and correspond with the Control Room (mustard colored) meter, and fluctuate around 0 (-23 LUFS) in the blue loudness meters.
+You'll work more with the Control Room and Loudness meters in a later lesson.

 NOTE American loudness standards are actually -24 LUFS, which you can change in the project settings.
 Also, keep in mind that this is a stereo signal, just like the Main 1 output.
 However, single-channel (mono) pink noise is ideal for calibrating your various surround speakers and levels.
-So, you'll keep this as a stereo signal for now to set the level coming from the computer; but when you get to the panning section, you'll change the oscillator track to a mono signal.
+So, you'll keep this as a stereo signal for now to set the level coming from the computer, but when you get to the panning section, you'll change the oscillator track to a mono signal.